Arizona foster care and adoption guidelines

 Read more about getting started to become a foster or adoptive parent in Arizona and see Arizona’s Go-to Guide, a comprehensive guide for foster and kinship families, with information for adoptive families as well.

 More about fostering

 While adoption is permanent, fostering is usually providing temporary care for a child while their birth family works with a social worker to improve the situation so that the child can return to his/her birth family.

 Learn more about steps of the process to becoming a foster parent.

-In Arizona, being licensed to become a foster care parent is free!
+In Arizona, being licensed to become a foster care parent is basically free!

 Most of Arizona’s contracted licensing agencies charge an $800 adoption certification fee.
 This fee is reimbursed to families when a waiting Arizona child from the US foster care system (who is legally free for adoption) is placed into their home for the purposes of adoption.
 So, ultimately, adopting an Arizona child from foster care is free.

 Arizona families who are licensed foster parents caring for a child free for adoption may not need to be certified to adopt the child if the Arizona Department of Child Safety agrees.

 Families can, and do, adopt children from foster care in other States every year.
 When families adopt children who are in foster care and eligible for subsidy, the families may be eligible for reimbursement of limited nonrecurring adoption-related costs through the child’s State and federal options.